-'''

-avcli local-group-add --name name --permissions permission-type
+avcli local-group-add --name name --permissions permission-type name name Local group name. permissions permission-type Local group permissions, in the form of a comma-separated list.

-'''

 The local-group-add command adds a new local user group.
 Only users with the role Administrator (the group admin) can execute this command.
 Users with the role Platform Admin (the group platform_admin) or Read Only (the group read-only) cannot execute this command.